What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 • Set aside a little time each day to study.
 Even 15 minutes a day can add up when you’re consistent.

-• You don’t get penalized for incorrect answers on the CCSP exam, so use the process of elimination and make your best guess.
+• The CCSP exam does not penalize you for incorrect answers, so use the process of elimination and make your best guess.

 • You can flag questions to skip and come back to later.
 Remember, you have three hours to finish—that works out to nearly 90 seconds per question.